Love in the ICU

 I asked my husband to leave and cover for me at the school Valentines Party.
 Then the doctor ran through with me how acidic her blood was, how low her blood pressure was, that her temperature was 93.
 The chaos and scurry in the Emergency Room numbed my senses to the point that it made it hard to focus on what people were saying.
 And the medical staff was moving so fast; I could barely stay out of their way.

 Mom is now home, with me, and is working on fully recovering.
 And after experiencing so much with my mom, I would like to encourage you to savor every moment of where you are.
 This time will not repeat itself.
 Even if it is hard, find joy.
 Make joy.
-Even in the hospital, we created moments, that feed our soul.
-Even though I now know the pain and anguish that comes from watching a loved one hang on and fight for their life, I also would not know how strong love is.
+Even in the hospital, we created moments that feed our soul.
+Even though I now know the pain and anguish that comes from watching a loved one hang on and fight for their life, I also have a renewed understanding of how strong love is.

 My take-aways from this rollercoaster journey: